bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map will return a new array as .foreach just goes through the existing one.
 2. What is the difference between a function and a method?
+A method is a function with a property as an object,
 3. What is closure?
+Closure is when an inside function can access the outside function’s variables.

 4. Describe the four rules of the 'this' keyword.
+1) Window/Global Object - references the window object.
+2) Implicit Binding - the object before the dot when the function is called.
+3) New Binding - object created with the constructor function
+4) Explicit Binding - defined by the call or apply method.

 5. Why do we need super() in an extended class?
+Super takes care of the binding and acts as the .call
 ## Project Set up

 Follow these steps to set up and work on your project: